cmaddry/CM-SDR/README.md

 ---
 I decided to try and debug by installing SDR++ on my windows machine to see if that worked any better.
 I am using Windows Subsystem for Linux (WSL) to do this.
 I was able to successfully install the necessary drivers + SDR++ + gqrx.
 I'll give this a try and see if I can get SDR++ to work with my RTL-SDR.

+3/15/2025
+---
+I still haven't tested the SDR++ build on my windows machine, but I went testing it with my Raspberry Pi 5.
+I was actually able to find the FM radio stations!
+Just like in gqrx, they are in the wrong place (at around 50 MHz).
+I think I installed the RTL-SDR drivers incorrectly on the Pi 5, so now I'll see if they will work on my windows machine.
+Most people seem to be using the Pi 4, because of all of these Pi 5 issues, but I will keep trying!

+I also saw a guy with a handheld SDR hanging walking around Boulder yesterday.
+I should have asked him for advice.

 ## Gqrx
 To install gqrx, I ran the commands found [here](https://www.gqrx.dk/download/gqrx-sdr-for-the-raspberry-pi).